 While some oil money does flow to the MHA Nation, the oil fields have mostly made the rich richer through a messy game of roulette.
-Most mineral rights parcels here have been sold an average of 10 times to prospectors, every square mile is in demand.
+Most mineral rights parcels here have been sold an average of 10 times to prospectors and operators, every square mile is in demand.
 Ranchers, conservationists and recreational users (hunters, hikers, skiers) are all thrown under the bus to ensure that prospectors and infrastructure guys like the Kochs can rake in billions.
-Under the Trump administration the EPA has been neutered and drillers can pollute local water systems without fear of recourse.
 Wall Street is intertwined in this game as prospectors have treated our sacred national waters and lands as squares on a roulette wheel.

 Great kindness in the north:

-I can describe locals of the region as immensely kind and a breath of fresh air compared with rude Northeast.
+I can describe locals of the region as immensely kind.
 My observation is in line with my relatives writing about the same lands in the 1840s, the spirit of kindness is alive in much of the west.
 This kindness, patience and humanity is something North Dakotans should be proud of.
 Since the time of early French explorers, and later, Lewis and Clark local first nation people have been helpful and kind.
 According to historian Calvin Grinnell, Mandan-Hidatsa people have assisted the earliest fur trappers, and allowed passage of settlers along the Missouri River.

 Neo-colonialsim and 1890s-type racism are alive here:

-Old west history is sugar-coated in most films, however the reality of colonialist aggression, racism, rape and tolerance of white psychopaths is one that is very real.
-John Wayne, Marlon Brando, and Leonardo DiCaprio all have been moved to the point of activism after their jobs led them to discover the shameful acts of our colonist ancestors.
-I too have been moved and understand that the United States of America has a past as shameful as Germany.
-The terrible fact is that the subjugation of first nation people continues to this very day, this very hour, in the form of economic activities in stolen lands.
+Old west history is sugar-coated in most films, however the reality of colonialist aggression is very real and alive today.
 In fact the government of North Dakota is fighting with the federal government over who should get oil revenue from Lake Sacagawea: two colonial entities arguing over stealing of mineral resources right in the heart of the MHA Nation lands.

 Great North dakota Landscapes channeled through music: